Hierarchical Embedded Bayesian Additive Regression Trees: Introduction to Bayesian Additive Regression Trees

-The new trees are proposed using a Metropolis-Hastings sampler \citep{chib1995understanding}, where the candidate tree is obtained via: GROW (a new node is added to the true), PRUNE (a random node is removed from the tree), CHANGE (a random splitting is changed in the tree) or SWAP (a random internal node is swapped in the tree).
+The new trees are proposed using a Metropolis-Hastings sampler \citep{brooks2011handbook}, where the candidate tree is obtained via: GROW (a terminal node is selected uniformly from the set of terminal nodes and split into two, with a new split variable and split value chosen analogously), PRUNE (a pair of terminal nodes with a common parent are collapsed together), CHANGE (a splitting rule is chosen uniformly across the tree and is changed to a new split variable and split value) or SWAP (a parent-child pair of internal nodes is chosen uniformly and swapped in the tree).
 The movement choice requires probabilities for each move, which can be equal or depend on prior beliefs about moves that should be prioritized.
-In \citep{pratola2016efficient}, the authors have proposed more detailed moves for the generation of new candidate trees.
+The means by which the splitting variable and value are chosen are slightly different across the implementations of BART in the literature. \citet{pratola2016efficient} propose even more detailed moves for the generation of new candidate trees, and \citep{linero2018bayesian} puts a Dirichlet hyperprior on the splitting rules, such that the algorithm keeps track of which variables are most useful for splits and avoid using too many variables.